 All of these things working together give the topstitching enough stretch to hold up to wear and tear.

-There are more ways to topstitch knits, such as using a double needle.
+There are more ways of how to topstitch knits, such as using a double needle.
 These are just my top 3 favorite ways to successfully topstitch knits.

 Happy sewing!
 If you enjoyed this tutorial, check out some others at Peekaboo Pages:

 How to Sew Knits with a Sewing machine: https://www.peekaboopages.com/2018/11/how-to-sew-knits-with-a-sewing-machine.html